The Age of Doubt

 Loading

 Got up to another unseasonably warm October day here: 29C, the third hot day in a row.
 But tomorrow it’s predicted to fall to 16!
 I dropped by the local bookshop today (after my session with our dental hygienist) to pick up a used copy of Hilary Mantel’s Wolf Hall.
 I had read the book a few years ago and even seen the superb BBC mini-series, plus I’ve read the two sequels.
-I had an urge to read the books again (and maybe re-watch the … click below for more ↓
+I had an urge to read the books again (and maybe re-watch the series), but I remembered I had lent the first in the trilogy to a friend … click below for more ↓

 Knee Replacement Surgery: Recovery, 22